 Despite popular belief, it is, in fact, possible to find out who owns a house, even when you have no connection to the property.

-Information regarding to a property like; who owns it, where the properties boundaries lay and whether it is at risk of flooding are available to anyone, if you know how!
+For a small fee, property information like; who owns it, where the boundaries lay and whether it is at risk of flooding are all available through The Land Registry.

-In essence, it’s very simple to find out about property ownership and property history.
-You can search for property information from HM Land Registry which is a straight-forward and reliable means of finding out who owns a property in England and Wales.
+You can search for property information from HM Land Registry which is a straightforward and reliable means of finding out who owns a property in England and Wales.

 To obtain any property ownership information from the HM Land Registry You will need a debit card and email address to conduct a search.
 This search will allow you to find out the following information regarding to that particular property: